 In this verse, the translation is: “Slowly, I want to undress you with kisses, slowly, firmly along the walls of your labyrinth and to create a manuscript of your body.”
 Even though the depiction of the female love interest is tamer in this video (not as busty, laughing, dancing), the lyrics still conform to the genre.
 Luis Fonsi and Daddy Yankee are talking about sex being the endgame, which is then further cemented with the thrusting motion the dancers make whenever they sing “despacito”.

-Another popular song is “Dura” (Hot) by Daddy Yankee.
+Another popular song is “Dura” (Tight) by Daddy Yankee.
 In this song, he is talking about a hot woman who has caught his attention and he talks about how attractive she is and “if that woman were mine”.

 “Me gusta como mueve ese ram pam pam